 |photo by Alice Lum|

-The new Roosevelt Hospital purchased its building site in 1866 between 9th and 10th Avenues, from 58th to 59th Streets, well north of the established city.
+The new Roosevelt Hospital purchased its building site in 1866 between Ninth and Tenth Avenues, from 58th to 59th Streets, well north of the established city.
 In this sparsely-developed area land was much more affordable.

 As plans for the new hospital were discussed, the trustees opted for the “pavilion plan” that had been devised in France.
 The concept was to inhibit the growth and spread of infection and disease by reducing stale air and dirt.
 It was believed that proper ventilation and ample sunlight would disperse the harmful elements.

 Therefore small hospital buildings, or pavilions, rather than a single bulky edifice were considered more scientifically healthful.
 By 1872 three pavilions, all in the Victorian Gothic style and designed by Carl Pfeiffer, had been completed.

 Fate would change the future of Roosevelt Hospital when multimillionaire William J. Syms became ill.

 Syms was an iconic 19th century tycoon who increased his fortune with every new enterprise.
 Spreading his interests among diverse industries, he founded both the Metropolitan Gas Company and the Forty-second and Grand Street Railroad Company.
 He was President of the Franklin Telegraph Company, Vice-President of the Atlantic And Pacific Telegraph Company and a partner in the largest gun maker and dealer in New York, Blunt & Syms.
 Syms, his wife Catherine and their adopted daughter, Frances Mary, lived in a mansion at 477 Fifth Avenue.